To Fight For Your Rights

 - No one else drives vehicle.
 I will not permit any other person to drive the car without my parents’ specific permission for each specific case.

 - Car audio system.
 For the first month I drive, I will not have the car stereo on.
 After the first month, after clearing this with my parents, I will be allowed to have the stereo on but will make no adjustments to it other than changing the volume while driving.
-Under no circumstances will I change a CD while driving.
-I will change these only when stopped or pulled over.

 - Emotional upset.
 Knowing that judgment and driving skills are altered by emotions, I will not drive when I am upset or angry.
 If upset, I will contact my parents for transportation and I reserve the right to maintain my privacy regarding personal matters.
 My parents agree not to ask a lot of unnecessary questions.

 - Taking care of vehicle.
-It is my responsibility to protect the car I drive.
+It is my responsibility to protect the vehicle I drive.
 I will keep it reasonably clean and maintained.
 I have some specific responsibilities regarding the maintenance of the car as noted below:

 - No eating & driving.
 I will not eat while driving.